 Natural Science

-Let's study how this ship's mechanisms work so as not to break it so that humanity can live happily ever after.
+Let's study how this ship's mechanisms work so as not to break them, so that humanity can live happily ever after.

 • Platform: PC, Windows